nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_authentication.md

 {% include important.html content="Providers should be aware of variance in the population of the `identifier` field amongst existing consumer systems when reading this claim, specifically the latter two elements (SDS role profile ID, and local user identifier) are not always present." %}

-The [Practitioner](https://www.hl7.org/fhir/STU3/practitioner.html){:target="_blank"} integration_cross_organisation_audit_and_provenance.html#sub-subject-claim resource populated in this claim is a minimally populated resource to convey key details for audit, conforming to the base STU3 FHIR resources definition, and is not required to conform to a GP Connect FHIR resource profile.
+The [Practitioner](https://www.hl7.org/fhir/STU3/practitioner.html){:target="_blank"} integration_cross_organisation_audit_and_provenance.html#sub-subject-claim resource populated in this claim is a minimally populated resource to convey key details for audit.

 **Example**: